microsoft/BotFramework-Composer/docs/using_memory.md

 Developers can store and retrieve values in the bot memory, and can use those values to create loops, branches, dynamic messages and behaviors in the bot.
 Properties from memory can be used inside templates, and can also be used as part of a calculation.

+TODO:
+Things you can do with memory:

+* store info about a user
+* remember the topic you are discussing
+* refer back to previous topics

 ## Anatomy of a Property in Memory

 A piece of data in memory is referred to as a **property** - this is a distinct value identified by a specific address.
 The address is made up of two parts - the first part is the **scope** of the property, and the second is the **name** of the property.